 Advice to overcome your quarter of life crisis

 1. Know this will pass and is totally normal.
 We are in this together!
 Life crises come and go all the time.
 The good news about this one in particular?
 You are shifting the person you are to be better.
 It’s about growing as a person.
 And rediscover yourself.

 2. Don’t feel like the future is too hard, or everything that is coming ahead is difficult to do.
 Thinking like that will get you stuck.
 We don’t want that.
 Like I said, one of the things that helped me to feel better was starting this blog.
 Just start something you really enjoy.
 In my case.
 Writing.

-3. Try to find a way to balance your personality and who society wants you to be.
+3. Try to find a way to balance your personal and who society wants you to be.
 I want to be many things, and it looks like I can’t be a responsible adult with the way I think.
 That’s what I’m doing now.
-I’m comminting to things I don’t enjoy so much, like waking up too early.
+I’m committing to things I don’t enjoy so much, like waking up too early.
 I’m more productive during night time.